-Call (650) 723-7831 or toll-free (888) 723-7831 to make an appointment and get directions.
+Donors may call (650) 723-7831 or toll-free (888) 723-7831 to make an appointment, learn hours of operation and get directions.
 Donors should be in good health with no cold or flu symptoms.
 They must eat well prior to donation, drink fluids and present photo identification at the time of donation.
 The process takes about an hour.

 # # #

 Stanford University Medical Center integrates research, medical education and patient care at its three institutions – Stanford University School of Medicine, Stanford Hospital & Clinics and Lucile Packard Children’s Hospital at Stanford.
 For more information, please visit the Web site of the medical center’s Office of Communication & Public Affairs at http://mednews.stanford.edu.